-In addition to the consultation to inform the development of the 2018 and 2019 Industry Skills Forecasts, targeted consultation was undertaken in preparing this case for change.

-This included a webpage, email blasts, surveys, telephone discussions, teleconferences, an industry engagement webinar and email follow up.
+In addition to the consultation undertaken to inform the development of the 2018 and 2019 Industry Skills Forecasts, further targeted consultation has been undertaken in preparing this case for change.
+This consultation included one-on-one telephone discussions, teleconferences, and face-to-face meetings have validated the issues and drivers identified in the 2018 and 2019 Industry Skill Forecasts.

-The consultation webpage was established in November 2020 to provide broad access to information about the development of this case for change and invite feedback on the training package components.
-This was promoted to IBSA stakeholders via an email blast.
+A consultation webpage was established to provide stakeholders with information about the development of this case for change and invite feedback on the training package components in November 2020 and promoted to IBSA stakeholders via an email blast.
 The consultation webpage included an invitation for stakeholders to participate in Industry and RTO Surveys that were open during the period 9 - 20 November 2020.
 The RTO Survey was also distributed directly to training providers with process manufacturing qualifications on scope.

-Follow up phone interviews were undertaken with six survey respondents who agreed to be contacted.
-This included Fenner Dunlop, who use the process manufacturing qualifications and units to train staff across their operations, and several RTOs.
-The RTOs have strong industry links and reported that they deliver these qualifications in the process manufacturing, oil and gas and plastics sectors and in other industries including construction, manufactured goods, pharmaceuticals, laboratory operations, warehousing and mining.
+Follow up phone interviews were undertaken with six survey respondents that nominated to be contacted including Fenner Dunlop, who use the process manufacturing qualifications and units to train staff across their operations, and RTOs with strong industry links delivering these qualifications across process manufacturing, construction, manufactured goods, pharmaceuticals, laboratory operations, plastics, warehousing and oil, gas and mining in the resource sectors.

-The Process Manufacturing, Recreational Vehicles and Laboratory Operations IRC held an industry engagement webinar, Delivering modern manufacturing through a skilled workforce, on 1 December 2020.
-This webinar included a process manufacturing breakout group to discuss issues and future skill needs of the process manufacturing industry.
+The Process Manufacturing, Recreational Vehicles and Laboratory Industry Reference Committee held an industry engagement Webinar, Delivering modern manufacturing through a skilled workforce, on 1 December 2020.
+This Webinar included a process manufacturing breakout group to discuss issues and future skill needs of the process manufacturing industry.

-Finally, the public consultation included broad distribution of the draft Case for Change to 986 stakeholders, including training providers, State Training Authorities, associations, and industry.
-State Training Authorities distributed the draft case for change to key stakeholders in their jurisdictions to review.
-No objections from STAs was received.
-The draft Case for Change was available on the IBSA website from 28 January to 11 February 2021 and was viewed by 129 stakeholders.
+Finally, the public consultation included broad distribution of the draft Case for Change to stakeholders, including training providers, State Training Authorities, associations and industry.

-The majority of enrolments in the process manufacturing qualifications are in Queensland, NSW, Victoria and Western Australia.
-The list of organisations consulted in Attachment C demonstrates broad consultation across these states.

-The project will undertake targeted consultation across all States and Territories, where these qualifications are delivered.
+The majority of enrolments in the process manufacturing qualifications are in Queensland, NSW and Victoria and the list of organisations consulted in Attachment C demonstrates broad consultation across these states.
+The project will undertake targeted consultation across all States and Territories, where these qualifications are delivers.
 See State/Territory enrolment data table in Attachment F.